GET, PUT, DELETE, LIST, STAT, and mixed workloads.

 Recommended benchmark parameters

-The following are the recommended benchmark parameters for read throughput.
+The following table lists the recommended benchmark parameters for read throughput.
 You can adjust them as needed to optimize performance for your workload.| Parameter | Value | Description |

 |---|---|---|